Quadirreed/BootCamp/Lessons/13-Elk-Stack-Project/README.md

 - Deploy containers using Ansible and Docker.

-- Deploy Filebeat and Metricbeat using Ansible.
+- Deploy Filebeat using Ansible.

 - Deploy the ELK stack on a server.